jason3067812/Image_Segmentation_Analysis/README.md

 ### My method

 First compare brightness and then set them into three level.
-Then, compare the similarity.
+Finally, compare the similarity.

 - Brightness classification: